Gavin-Scot-Stockwell/BookShelter/README.md

 Test instructions:

-1. Try using the reject and save buttons on the search page.
+1. Try logging in with valid credentails (available in the server/src/seeds/user-seeds.ts file)
-1. On the saved page ensure the list is updated from the search page additons.
+1. Try logging in with invalid credentails: expect an error message
-1. Try the image and email links.
+1. Try using the reject and save buttons on the main page.
-1. Try removing candidates until the list is empty.
+1. On the saved favorites page ensure the list is updated with the items you added on the main page.
-1. Test the sort opton.
+1. Try removing books until the list is empty.
-1. Try filtering on text in one of the bio fields.
+1. Ensure the shop locations list is populated
-1. Try filtering on a nonexisting text string.
+1. Logout.
+Ensure that you are unable to access any of the Book Shelter pages
-1. Clear the filter to be sure the saved candidates are visible again.
+1. Login and leave the page open an hour or longer for the JWT ticket to expire (or remove the id_token from your localStore).
+Ensure that you are unable to access any of the Book Shelter pages, and if you click on any actions you are redirected to the login page

 ## Questions